aedobbyn/postal/README.md

     #> 8 789        010        7
     #> 9 ...        ...        ...

+The entire set is also made available from a read-only MySQL database, which you can connect to with these creds:

+    host: knotsql.cimbccxns4ka.us-east-2.rds.amazonaws.com
+    port: 3306
+    user: public
+    password: password

 <br>

 #### Or some of it, for free

+Free as in even less effort than the free as in beer stuff up there.

 The `zips_zones_sample` dataset included in this package contains a random sample of 1,000,000 rows of all the 3 digit origin-destination